 Video of the Day

-Rated less highly by Rutgers University but still "seldom severely damaged" by deer are various popular shrub-type hollies: Chinese holly, English holly, Inkberry and Winterberry holly.
-Hollies that are "sometimes severely damaged" and not as well-suited to deter deer are Blue holly, Japanese holly and Pernyi holly.
+There are several popular shrub-type hollies that are rated "seldom severely damaged" by deer.
+These include Chinese holly, English holly, inkberry, and winterberry holly.
+Hollies that are "sometimes severely damaged" and not as well-suited to deter deer are blue holly, Japanese holly, and Perny holly.

 Using Holly in the Landscape